 Thumbnail images are often confused with images within the enhanced brand content (EBC) area, also called A+ Content.

-The main difference between thumbnail images and A+ Content images is that thumbnails appear at the top of the page.
+The main difference between thumbnail images and A+ Content images is that the Amazon thumbnail appears at the top of the page.
 Always.

 Meanwhile, A+ Content takes the place of the product description, so those images live further down the page.